-To answer the big question outlined at the beginning… Yes, Truity is good.
+To answer the big question outlined at the beginning… Yes, Truity is really good!

-These assessments have met Mollys aim: to bridge the gap between highly expensive and overpriced personality tests and the free, but inaccurate, ones.
+These assessments have met Truity’s aim: to bridge the gap between highly expensive and overpriced personality tests and the free, but inaccurate, ones.

 If you found this article helpful and would like to understand yourself a little better, then head over to the Career Personality Profiler or the Typefinder Personality Test to kickstart your journey to finding your true self!